FreeRTOS/FreeRTOS-Plus-TCP/tools/tcp_sources/tcp_netstat.md

     `BaseType_t vGetMetrics( MetricsType_t * pxMetrics )`

-It collect information: all port numbers in use, all UDP sockets, all TCP sockets and their connections.
+It collects information: all port numbers in use, all UDP sockets, all TCP sockets and their connections.

 Make sure that your FreeRTOSIPConfig.h includes tools/tcp_sources/include/tcp_netstat.h: